pianic2/todo-list-manager-node/README.md

 ## 🎯 Why this project

-This is not just a Todo API.
+This is not just a To Do API.

 It shows how I approach:
 - API design